shikhar0507/backend-cloud-functions/docs/read.md

 }
 ```

-This is the response that you will get when there are no activities found for the timestamp that you sent in the request parameter.
+This is the response that you will get when there are no activities found for the `timestamp` that you sent in the `from` query parameter in the url.

 ## Full Response Body